nated712/PlatformerADVGameDesignProject/README.md

+Nate Decatur, Jordan Adams
-Hello, this is me and Jordan's project for ITCS 4231, Advanced Game Design.
+Hello, this is our project for ITCS 4231/5231, Advanced Game Design.

 Oil Heart is a 3D Platformer where you play as a robot running low on fuel.
 The only way to make it to your goal is to defeat the other robots in your way and take whatever fuel they have left.